astonbitecode/j4rs/rust/README.md

 // Create a java.lang.String instance
 let string_instance = jvm.create_instance(
-"java.lang.String",     // The Java class to create an instance for &Vec::new(),            // The `InvocationArg`s to use for the constructor call - empty for this example )?;
+    "java.lang.String",     // The Java class to create an instance for InvocationArg::empty(), // An array of `InvocationArg`s to use for the constructor call - empty for this example )?;

 // The instances returned from invocations and instantiations can be viewed as pointers to Java Objects.
 // They can be used for further Java calls.
 // For example, the following invokes the `isEmpty` method of the created java.lang.String instance let boolean_instance = jvm.invoke(
-&string_instance,       // The String instance created above "isEmpty",              // The method of the String instance to invoke &Vec::new(),            // The `InvocationArg`s to use for the invocation - empty for this example )?;
+  &string_instance,       // The String instance created above "isEmpty",              // The method of the String instance to invoke InvocationArg::empty(), // The `InvocationArg`s to use for the invocation - empty for this example )?;

-// If we need to transform an `Instance` to Rust value, the `to_rust` should be called let rust_boolean: bool = jvm.to_rust(boolean_instance)?;
+// If we need to transform an `Instance` to some Rust value, the `to_rust` should be called let rust_boolean: bool = jvm.to_rust(boolean_instance)?;
 println!("The isEmpty() method of the java.lang.String instance returned {}", rust_boolean);
 // The above prints: